spessasus/sf2-rmidi-specification/README.md

 5. If the selected program has not been found, the channel should fall back to the first preset of the embedded soundfont, rather than the main one.

 #### Other bank offsets
-For example, bank offset of 1 means:
+For example, for the bank offset of 1, the following rules apply:
 1. Every bank in the soundfont is incremented by 1.
 2. For drums, the bank is 1.
 For XG MIDIs drum behavior is undefined; the software might expect bank 1 or bank 127.
 Using a bank offset of 0 in that case is recommended and defined.
-3. The MIDI file must reflect the change as well: all bank selects are incremented by 1 when compared to the original composition.
+3. The MIDI file must reflect the change as well: all bank select messages are incremented by 1 when compared to the original composition.
-4. The MIDI must use valid banks and presets, as the software may fall back to the main soundfont instead of defaulting to preset 0 of the embedded soundfont.
+4. The MIDI must use valid banks and presets, as the software may fall back to the main soundfont instead of defaulting to the first preset of the embedded soundfont.
 Missing presets in the MIDI sequence is undefined and should be avoided.
 5. The system cannot be GM since the bank is ignored.
 GS or XG are valid.
 This requires sanitizing the MIDI and setting either GS or XG at the start.

 For a DBNK value of 0, only constraint 3 applies.

 The MIDI file must reflect this shift:
-- For example, if DBNK is 1 and the MIDI requests preset 001:080, it should call bank select 2 instead of 1.
+- For example, if DBNK is 1 and the MIDI requests preset 001:080, it should call a bank select message 2 instead of 1.
 - If DBNK is 0, no offset is applied, and the MIDI remains unchanged.

 ### Program and Bank Correction
-As stated in constraint 3, the MIDI must use valid banks and presets, as the software may fallback to the loaded soundfont instead of defaulting to preset 0 of the embedded soundfont.
+As stated in constraint 3, the MIDI must use valid banks and presets.
 The system cannot be GM since the bank is ignored.
 GS or XG are valid.
 This requires sanitizing the MIDI and setting either GS or XG at the start.

 ### Software Requirements
 Not all chunks in the file must be read for the file to play correctly.
 Software compatibility with the RMIDI format is categorized into levels: